(In the list below a few examples are given in relationship to

 -Robert A. Wilson

-answer or an explanation to a theory, you may come across a person who
+at an answer or an explanation to a theory, you may come across a

-makes logical fallacies.
+person who makes logical fallacies.
 Such discussions may prove futile.
-You might

-try asking for evidence and independent confirmation or provide other
+You might try asking for evidence and independent confirmation or

-hypothesis that give a better or simpler explanation.
-If this fails,
+provide other hypothesis that give a better or simpler explanation.
+If

-try to pinpoint the problem of your arguer's position.
-You might spot
+this fails, try to pinpoint the problem of your arguer's position.
+You

-the problem of logic that prevents further exploration and attempt to
+might spot the problem of logic that prevents further exploration and

-inform your arguer about his fallacy.
-The following briefly describes
+attempt to inform your arguer about his fallacy.
+The following briefly

-An arguer who uses ad hominems attacks the person instead of the
+arguer who uses ad hominem attacks the person instead of the argument.

-argument.
-Whenever an arguer cannot defend his position with evidence,
+Whenever an arguer cannot defend his position with evidence, facts or

-facts or reason, he or she may resort to attacking an opponent either
+reason, he or she may resort to attacking an opponent either through:

-through: labeling, straw man arguments, name calling, offensive
+labeling, straw man arguments, name calling, offensive remarks and

 2. Appeal to ignorance (argumentum ex